Alice Barnett: Peripatetic performer

 In October 1888, Barnett returned to London.
 She appeared as Mrs Shelton in Cellier's Doris at the Lyric Theatre, which was succeeded at the same theatre by The Red Hussar by Henry Pottinger Stephens and Edward Solomon.
 Barnett was announced beforehand as a cast member for the new piece, but she did not appear.
 The following year, she toured the British provinces as Martha in Auguste van Biene's production of the Gaiety burlesque Faust up to Date, in which The Era found her "inimitable".
 This tour lasted for more than a year, taking in all four countries of the United Kingdom.
 The company followed this with a production of Carmen up to Data, in which Barnett played Micaela.
+She was a stepsister in Cinderella with the Burns-Crotty Light Opera and the Duchess of Duffshire in In Town.
 She finally returned to London in 1894 to create another of Gilbert's formidable older women, Dame Hecla Cortlandt in Gilbert and Osmond Carr's His Excellency.
 "Miss Alice Barnett, as the mighty Dame Hecla, fulfilled the promise of her name, bursting out into flame at the slightest provocation … excruciatingly funny."

-After a brief run at the Gaiety Theatre in The Shop Girl, in the summer of 1895, Barnett again travelled to America, where she toured in His Excellency with George Edwardes's Lyric Company.
-In 1896, she returned to England, touring in The Telephone Girl, by Augustus Harris, F. C. Burnand and Gaston Serpette, after which she again went to America in November of that year for De Koven and Smith's The Mandarin.
-Barnett's husband, John Thanet Dickens, died at their house in south London in August 1896.
+After a brief run at the Gaiety Theatre as a replacement in the role of Ada Smith in The Shop Girl, in the summer of 1895, Barnett again travelled to America, where she toured in His Excellency with George Edwardes's Lyric Company.
+In 1896, she returned to England, touring in The Telephone Girl, by Augustus Harris, F. C. Burnand and Gaston Serpette, after which her husband, John Thanet Dickens, died at their house in south London in August 1896.
+She again went to America in November of that year for De Koven and Smith's The Mandarin.

 Last years

 In 1897 Barnett toured Britain with The Telephone Girl.
 Beginning in December 1897 she appeared in the Drury Lane pantomime, Babes in the Wood, with Dan Leno.
-In 1898, Barnett played Becky Blisset in Billy by Adrian Ross and Osmond Carr, starring with Little Tich.
-The production visited major provincial cities but did not come into the West End.
+In 1898, Barnett toured the British provinces as Becky Blisset in Billy by Adrian Ross and Osmond Carr, starring with Little Tich.
 Later in the same year, she appeared with Marie Studholme in Edwardes's production of A Greek Slave, playing the part of Melanopis, in which she toured until May 1899.
 She then appeared in a third successive touring production, a revival of The Telephone Girl.
 Later in 1899, Barnett returned to the West End as Madame Rouge in Drink, at the Adelphi Theatre, followed by a farce, Willie's Mrs, at the Strand Theatre.
 The Era described the play as "a crude and unexpert attempt at farcical comedy," but Barnett received excellent notices for her performance.

 Barnett died in London in 1901 of bronchial pneumonia following an operation.